 Blood Screening

-By Daniela Svensson - Student Veterinary Nurse.
+By Daniela Svensson - Veterinary Nurse.

 Why is Blood Screening Important?